n8rob/al-qasida/eval/README.md

 2. Create a file in this directory named `tokens.py` (or edit the existing one)
 3. In the file insert the text `HF_TOKEN="<insert your token here>"` (template already exists for your convenience)

+After completing the steps in this README, please proceed to [`../humevals/README.md`](../humevals/README.md)